pinohu/DYNASTY/ohu-legacy-codex/volume-i-foundation/volume-i-introduction.md

 ### The Soul of the Empire

-Volume I: Foundation & Philosophy is the philosophical bedrock upon which the entire The Legacy Codex is built.
+Volume I: Foundation & Philosophy is the philosophical bedrock upon which the entire Legacy Codex is built.
 While subsequent volumes detail the legal structures, revenue engines, technology systems, and operational procedures, this volume establishes the *why*â€”the vision, values, and strategic architecture that guide every decision across 365 years.

 Without this foundation, the empire would be a collection of businesses without purpose, assets without meaning, and wealth without legacy.
 With it, every entity, every transaction, and every decision becomes part of a coherent, multi-generational strategy.

 ### The 365-Year Vision

-The Legacy Codex is not a business venture with an exit strategy.
+Legacy Codex is not a business venture with an exit strategy.
 It is a **perpetual institution** designed to:

 1. **Generate Wealth**: Build a $10M+ annual revenue empire through diversified business operations
 2. **Preserve Wealth**: Protect assets across generations through Dynasty Trust structures